onehundredfeet/hmecs/README.md

 * `Pool` a pool is a static container that can be used to speed up allocations using a rent/retire paradigm.
 Call a static rent to get a new instance and then retire on that instance to return it to the pool
 * `Workflow` a global class used to access common features such as a singleton

-#### Note: Currently requires a compiler macro to handle all setup.
-Add into your .hxml or command line

---macro ecs.core.macro.Global.setup()
+#### Note: Currently requires running a macro as the last line in your main file.
+Add this function to the bottom of your root hx file, i.e. Main.hx.
+Then call the function as your first function call.

+function ecsSetup() {
+	ecs.core.macro.Global.setup();
+}

 #### Example
 ```haxe